10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 1. Find your audience online

-There are so many social media platforms out there—Twitter, LinkedIn, Facebook, Instagram—it’s enough to make your head spin.
-Rather than spreading yourself thin by trying to be everywhere at once, it would be more effective to take a targeted approach.
-First, find out which platforms are frequented by most of your customers and establish a strong presence on these particular platforms.
+Dealing with so many social media platforms—Twitter, LinkedIn, Facebook, Instagram—is enough to make your head spin.
+Rather than spreading yourself thin by trying to be everywhere at once, taking a targeted approach would be more effective.
+First, find out which platforms most of your customers frequent and establish a strong presence on these particular platforms.

 When I’m speaking with business owners and sales professionals, many of them struggle with figuring out which platforms to be on.
-You’re probably wondering, “what’s the most effective social media platform to use in selling?”
+You’re probably wondering, “What’s the most effective social media platform to use in selling?”
 Here’s a quick solution.
-Send a quick email to your top-10 customers asking what’s the best social media platform to connect with them.
+Send a quick email to your top 10 customers asking what the best social media platform to connect with them is.
 Then send them a connection invitation on their preferred platform and start spending time where they (and prospective customers) are congregating.

 Tip: Discover 3 ways to reach ideal target customers